amarthakur0/nodejs-api-template/README.md

 * **Caching** - Redis

 ### Coming soon -
 * Component based structure.
-Different folder for each component (will be different different git repo)
+Different folder for each component (will be on different git repo)

 ### Features -
 * Built on Express frameowrk ([Documentation link](https://expressjs.com/))